 Any downsides?
 The buttons are pretty stiff for little ones to use.

-This is a this fun, educational game which is aimed at helping little ones with their counting skills.
+This is a fun and educational game which is aimed at helping little ones with their counting skills.
 Our testers found it helped their children learn colours, counting, and general number work, and that it kept them occupied for a decent amount of time.

 Any downsides?
 It's quite easy for the coins to get stuck down the back of the till.

-Dr. Pooch helps your tot learn how to dress themselves, whilst giving them a cuddly companion to look after.
-Our mums loved the friendly pup who helped with the development of moto skills.
+Dr Pooch helps your tot learn how to dress themselves, whilst giving them a cuddly companion to look after.
+Our mums loved the friendly pup who helped with the development of motor skills.

 Any downsides?
 His large size means he’s not really a transportable pooch.